 Tradional markets include 20 de Noviembre y Benito Juárez, Artesanias, Abastos and Sanchez Pascuas markets.
-Newer markets include Pochote (two in flavors) and Estación.
+Newer markets include Pochote, Pochote Xochimilco and La Cosecha.

 While buying and selling is an important aspect, the other prime motivator of the markets is that it provides an opportunity for people to socialize.

 Markets are vital public gathering places that provide a meeting point in time and space for locals to gossip and for visitors to get a chance to take a peak at the ‘real’ Mexico.
-Visitors see that markets are living museums and impart lessons that are educational and nutritional.
+Experience the markets as living empathy museums.
 They are also a good way to meet the locals and for locals to meet visitors.

 If you are seeking produce for today or tomorrow, be specific. vendors are pleased (and at times insistent) in choosing the right produce.

 In a traditional market, visitors can buy food and crafts.
 Meals are often available as are fresh juices.

 Kitsch and loveable in the United States and Europe are the durable market bags, made of synthetics and often embossed with a design or the merchant’s name.
 What better thing to buy in a market than a market bag?
 It’s like buying postcards at the post office!

 Other goodies – oilcloth (mantel del hule), leather sandals (sandalias de cuero), palm hats (sombreros de palma), chocolate and wrestling masks (mascaras de lucha libre).

 Traditionally, market purchases were placed into a basket (canasta).
 Market baskets were made very broad so that purchases would not be packed on top of each other.
 Baskets have been replaced by deeper market bags, some of which are quite attractive.